 The code grabs the root element, and then uses the getElementsByTagName() method to locate all elements named "name" and then all named "description."
 In each case, I know that only one will be found within the returned NodeList.
-I can access this using the item() method on the NodeList, and supplying "O" as the argument (the indexes are all zero-based).
+I can access this using the item() method on the NodeList, and supplying "0" as the argument (the indexes are all zero-based).
 This effectively gives me the element desired.
 I could have simply gotten the children of the root through getChildren(), and peeled off the first and second.
 However, using the element names is easier to document and clearer.
-I get the "name" element has a single Text node, I can directly cast this to the appropriate type.
+I get the "name" element's textual content by invoking getFirstChild().
+Since I know that the "name" element has a single Text node, I can directly cast this to the appropriate type.
 Finally, the setData() method allows the code to change the existing value for a new name, which is the information the user supplied through the form.